Information Builders: History

 Information Builders (ibi) was one of the largest privately held software firms, operating in more than 60 locations.
-In 2001, it established iWay Software, a wholly-owned company focusing on data integration and service-oriented architecture (SOA).
+Computer Intelligence estimated in 1987 that Information Builders had 3% of the Fortune 1000 PC database market, tied for third behind Ashton-Tate and Microrim.
+In 2001, it established iWay Software, a wholly owned company focusing on data integration and service-oriented architecture (SOA).

 In October 2020, TIBCO Software agreed to purchase ibi.
 The deal was completed in March 2021.